 The shoot was on Tuesday and my plan is to stay at around 1,400 calories/day for the rest of this week (after we had one big burger dinner when we finished the shoot).
 I also won’t work out at all, because I want to give my body some rest.

-The following week I’ll go back to lifting weights, but the cardio session are done for now.
+The following week I’ll go back to lifting weights, but the cardio sessions are done for now.
 I plan on lifting heavy and increasing my calories to 1,500/day plus a weekly treat meal for the following month.
 I’ll then add in about 200 calories/day on a monthly basis after that.
 If I start gaining fat too quickly, I’ll scale back and let my body adjust.
 This is a very long reverse diet, but I have the time, so better safe than sorry.
 I am excited to see how that all pans out…

 Should You Do Reverse Dieting?

-If you have been dieting for a long time (or chronically under eating), it’s probably not a good idea to shock your system by suddenly adding a lot of calories.
+If you have been dieting for a long time (or chronically under-eating), it’s probably not a good idea to shock your system by suddenly adding a lot of calories.
 On the other hand, if you use reverse dieting and continue to keep your diet 90-100% clean, your body might just welcome the extra calories.

 There is really no reason not to use reverse dieting if you want to maintain all your hard-earned results and make a sustainable change to the way you look.